 This post may contain affiliate links.
 Please read our disclosure policy.

-This delicious skillet chicken parmesan is all made in one pan!
-Crispy breaded chicken breasts are nestled in marinara sauce and topped with melted mozzarella cheese, it’s a comfort food dinner you won’t be able to resist!
+This delicious Skillet Chicken Parmesan is all made in one pan!
+Crispy breaded chicken breasts or cutlets are nestled in marinara sauce and topped with melted mozzarella cheese, it’s a comfort food dinner you won’t be able to resist!

 What Is Chicken Parmesan?